Jake Burger Player Props: White Sox vs. Twins

 Twins Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Twins pitching staff ranks first in the league.
+- The pitching staff for the Twins has a collective 9.7 K/9 to pace the league.

-- The Twins' 3.75 team ERA ranks third across all MLB pitching staffs.
+- The Twins have the third-ranked team ERA among all MLB pitching staffs (3.75).

-- Twins pitchers combine to surrender the seventh-fewest home runs in baseball (104 total, 1.1 per game).
+- Twins pitchers combine to give up 106 home runs (1.1 per game), the 10th-fewest in baseball.

-- In his most recent time out on Sunday against the Oakland Athletics, the righty went 5 1/3 innings, giving up three earned runs while surrendering five hits.
+- In his last time out on Tuesday against the Seattle Mariners, the righty threw 5 2/3 innings, allowing five earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.